springone-tour-2020-cicd/katacoda-scenarios/kustomize/intro.md

 After this tutorial you will have:

 * Used a simple kustomization to understand the basic feature set that is available.
-* Used an `off-the-shelf` kustomization to better manage the the base set of Kubernetes resources that will be deployed.
+* Used an `off-the-shelf` configuration to better manage the the base set of Kubernetes resources that will be deployed.
-* Deployed the same Spring Boot application to multiple environments, with different resource specifications per environment.
+* Deploy the same Spring Boot application to multiple environments, with different resource specifications per environment.

 Let's begin!